 73 3.
-Affected Environment 3.5 Environmental Justice TABLE 3.5-1 RACIAL AND INCOME CHARACTERISTICS FOR RESIDENTS WITHIN THE ENVIRONMENTAL JUSTICE STUDY AREA Proportion of the Population Living Total (Percent) Minority Median Below the Poverty (Other Than Non-Hispanic Household Level (Percentage G eographic Area Total Population White) Income Low-Income) Desert Centera 284 142 (50.0%) $57,083 0.0% Blythe 21,202 14,358 (68.0%) $46,235 11.3% Riverside County 2,154,844 1,317,315 (61.0%) $58,365 10.8% NOTE: a ZCTA 92239 SOURCE: U.S. Census Bureau, 2013.
+Affected Environment 3.5 Environmental Justice TABLE 3.5-1 RACIAL AND INCOME CHARACTERISTICS FOR RESIDENTS WITHIN THE ENVIRONMENTAL JUSTICE STUDY AREA Proportion of the Population Living Total (Percent) Minority Median Below the Poverty (Other Than Non-Hispanic Household Level (Percentage Geographic Area Total Population White) Income Low-Income) Desert Centera 284 142 (50.0%) $57,083 0.0% Blythe 21,202 14,358 (68.0%) $46,235 11.3% Riverside County 2,154,844 1,317,315 (61.0%) $58,365 10.8% NOTE: a ZCTA 92239 SOURCE: U.S. Census Bureau, 2013.
 As shown in Table 3.5-1, the 2007-2011 ACS reported that the median household income for Riverside County was $58,365, with 10.8 percent of households reporting incomes below the poverty level.
 The City of Blythe reported both a lower median income and a slightly higher (11.3 percent) proportion of households with incomes below the poverty level.
-The community of Desert Center had a similar median income to the County, but reported no households with incomes below the poverty level.
-Because neither population meets the definition of a meaningfully greater low-income population than Riverside County as a whole, neither the City of Blythe nor the community of Desert Center are considered to be low-income populations for the purposes of this analysis.
+The community of Desert Center had a similar median income to Riverside County, but reported no households with incomes below the poverty level.
+Because neither the City of Blythe nor the community of Desert Center meets the definition of a meaningfully greater low-income population than Riverside County as a whole, neither the City of Blythe nor the community of Desert Center is considered to be a low-income population for the purposes of this analysis.
 Palen Solar Electric Generating System Draft SEIS 3.5-2 July 2013